iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

             81-08 Gen 2 LED Connections

 The LED board uses a 4-pin JST-ZE connector in order to interface with your module.
 The following image displays the LED board's pinout.
-Your Pro Kit includes all wiring necessary to interface with the LED board.

 <INSERT NICE PICTURE HERE OF THE PINOUT AND OF THE BOARD>